Employee Motivation

 It is similar to winning a lottery or hitting the jackpot, where only a few get lucky.
 And so, only a few can claim to love the job.
 While others just cannot.

-A world where people love and are passionate about their job is not eutopic since many organizations have been successful in achieving it, as the book says.
+A world where people love and are passionate about their jobs is not eutopic since many organizations have been successful in achieving it, as the book says.

 Such organizations make work rather fun by making working together more enjoyable.
-So, the book suggests that if you cannot make the job roles of your employees loveable, then make group work exciting.
+So, this employee motivation book suggests that if you cannot make the job roles of your employees loveable, then make group work exciting.

 The author of the book strongly links the motivation of employees for work with their ability to work as a team.